 I have been in for over ten years and what that time has taught me is you have to adapt to situations that are uncomfortable.
 How you handle being uncomfortable will dictate your mental state.

 Racing is uncomfortable and so is taking risks and not knowing what the outcome of your training will be.
 It would be great if every race we ran was perfect, but that isn’t the case.

 If they were, how could you ever take value in a great performance without thinking back to that race when things went completely awry and you totally missed it.

 You missed 5 aid stations.
-You didn’t take in enough fluid and completely bombed (Oh dear Lord, I have been there).
-You went out too hard and it cost you dearly.
+Furthermore, you didn’t take in enough fluid and completely bombed.
+Lastly, you went out too hard and it cost you dearly.
 What do you do?
-You keep going…
+You keep going.

 If I find 10,000 ways something won’t work, I haven’t failed.
 I am not discouraged, because every wrong attempt discarded is another step forward.
 Just because something doesn’t do what you planned it to do doesn’t mean it’s useless.